EvolveDigitasTools/intra-connect-ui/public/docs/IntraConnect_Documentation.md

 # Intra-Connect Documentation

 ## Introduction

 Welcome to Intra-Connect, your comprehensive tool for managing internal tasks and processes.
 Designed to streamline workflows within your company, Intra-Connect offers a suite of features tailored to enhance productivity and collaboration.

 ## Ticket System

-This is used for creating ticket whenever you encounter a problem.
+### Purpose

+The main purpose of tickets is to raise issues to concerned people.
+Using this we can easily track status of tickets and also check history of tickets.

 ### Creating a Ticket

+    1. Navigate to the 'Tickets Pane' in the sidebar.
+    2. Click on the 'New Ticket' button on the right side.
+A modal will pop up.
+    3. Enter the ticket title, description, and files (optional, less than 2MB), and select the assignee(s) for the ticket.
+    4. Click on 'Raise Ticket'.
+The ticket will be raised, and an email notification will be sent to all the assignees.

+### Accessing the Ticket

-1. Go to Tickets Pane in the sidebar
+    1. Go to the 'Tickets Pane' in the sidebar.
-1. James Monroe
-1. John Quincy Adams

-## Getting Started
-### Logging In
-- Access Intra-Connect using your company Zoho account.
-- Upon logging in, you'll be directed to the dashboard.

-## Navigating the Application
-- **Dashboard**: Your starting point, providing a quick overview of various functionalities.
-- **Sidebar**: Use this to navigate through the application’s features.

-## Feature Guide
+    2. Select the ticket you wish to view.
+This will open the ticket detail view.
+    3. Here, you can view the description, attached files, assignees, and a chat interface for messaging and file sharing related to the ticket.

-### Ticket System
+### Closing the Ticket

-- **Creating a Ticket**: Click 'New Ticket' and provide details like title, description, attachments, and assignees.
-- **Managing Tickets**: Access your active tickets through the sidebar.
-Click on a ticket to view details and engage in chat discussions.
+Once a ticket is resolved, it's important to close it:

+- Simply click on the 'Close Ticket' button (marked with a red-outlined cross) to mark the ticket as resolved.

+## Boards

+### Purpose

+Boards in Intra-Connect are essential for organizing and tracking tasks within a project.
+They function like a digital bulletin board, enabling the creation of task cards that can be dynamically moved to reflect progress.
+This visual arrangement provides a clear snapshot of project status, task responsibilities, and progress, facilitating efficient teamwork and project management.

+### Creating a Board (Mainly for Project Managers)

+    1. Navigate to the 'Boards Pane' in the sidebar.
+    2. Click on the 'New Board' button, located on the right side.
+A modal will appear.
+    3. Enter the Board title and select the assignees for the board.
+    4. Click on 'Create Board'.
+The board will then be created, ready for use.

-### Trello Boards
+### Usage

-- **Accessing Boards**: Click 'Boards' in the sidebar to view all available boards.
+- **Accessing Boards**: Click on 'Boards' in the sidebar to view and interact with all available boards.
-- **Using Boards**: Interact with the boards, similar to Trello, for task management.
+- **Creating Lists**: Create a list (a group of cards) by clicking on the 'Add Another List' option.
+- **Creating Cards**: After creating a list, you can add new cards by clicking on the 'Add a Card' option within a list.
+- **Saving Boards**: It is important to save your changes.
+Once you are done with your adjustments in boards and lists, click on the 'Save Board' option.

-### Workflow and Jobs
+## Workflow and Jobs

-- **Creating Workflows**: Select 'Workflow' in the sidebar, give your workflow a title and department, and use the graph-like editor to design it.
+- **Creating Workflows**: Navigate to 'Workflow' in the sidebar.
+Provide a title and department for your workflow and use the graph-like editor to design it.
-- **Jobs Creation**: After workflow approval, create jobs under the 'Jobs' section by referencing the approved workflows.
+- **Jobs Creation**: Upon workflow approval, go to the 'Jobs' section to create jobs, referencing the approved workflows.

 ## Troubleshooting and Support

-- For any issues, contact the development team directly.
+- For any technical issues or queries, please contact the development team at `jatina@evolvedigitas.com` or call `8810507440`.

 ## Changelog

-- Stay updated with new features and changes in the changelog section.
+- Keep yourself updated with the latest features, improvements, and changes by checking the changelog section regularly.